-The UNCAC Coalition is seeking sign-up by UNCAC States Parties to the UNCAC Review Transparency Pledge for the second UNCAC review cycle.
+The UNCAC Coalition is seeking sign-up by States Parties to the Transparency Pledge for the second UNCAC review cycle.
 The Pledge embodies a voluntary commitment to meet minimum standards of transparency and civil society participation in the UNCAC review mechanism.

-In the negotiations for the UNCAC review mechanism, a group of countries successfully blocked the inclusion of transparency and participation elements.
-Consequently, the guidelines leave it at the discretion of countries to decide on the extent of participation and transparency in their country reviews.
-Furthermore, civil society representatives are excluded from the meetings of the UNCAC Implementation Review Group, which oversees the UNCAC review process.
+In the negotiations for the UNCAC review mechanism, a small group of influential countries blocked the inclusion of key provisions for transparency and participation of civil society.
+Consequently, the terms of reference of the implementation review mechanism adopted by the UNCAC Conference of States Parties (CoSP) in 2009 leave it at the discretion of each State Party to decide on the extent of civil society participation and transparency in their country review.
+Then, after adoption of the review mechanism, the same small group of countries blocked society representatives from attending meetings of the UNCAC Implementation Review Group, which oversees the review process.
+This has remained the state of play up to the present.

-Despite this handicap, most countries allowed some civil society involvement in the first cycle of the UNCAC review process, covering criminalisation, enforcement and international cooperation.
-Many also included transparency elements; as of October 2016, sixty-six countries had agreed to publish their full review report on UNODC’s Country Profiles webpage.
+Despite the weak framework, most countries voluntarily facilitated some civil society involvement, including meetings with review teams, in the first cycle of the UNCAC review process (2010-2015) which covered criminalisation, enforcement and international cooperation.
+Many also agreed to more transparency than is provided for in the terms of reference.
+As of October 2017, seventy-five countries, out of the 160 countries with completed reviews, had agreed to publish their full review reports on UNODC’s Country Profiles web page.

 The second review cycle

-This second cycle will provide a critical opportunity for governments to demonstrate their commitment to transparency and civil society participation, by including these features in the in-country UNCAC review process and in international UNCAC discussions.
+This second cycle provides a critical opportunity for governments to demonstrate their commitment to transparency and civil society participation, by including these features in the in-country UNCAC review process and in international discussions.

-In order to promote best practice and highlight the countries that are leading by example in promoting transparency and civil society participation, we are asking governments to sign a Pledge with six corresponding principles.
+In order to promote best practice and highlight those countries leading by example in promoting transparency and civil society participation, we are asking governments to endorse the following Pledge with six principles.
+The focus of the principles is on issues other than review team meetings with civil society representatives during country visits because such meetings were established as the standard practice in the first review cycle.

-As UNCAC State Parties, we hereby reaffirm the importance of transparency and public consultation in addressing corruption.
-We believe civil society can play a crucial role to prevent and combat corruption in our country.
+As UNCAC States Parties, we hereby reaffirm the importance of transparency and public consultation in addressing corruption.
+We believe civil society can play a crucial role in preventing and combatting corruption in our country.
 We believe civil society can contribute to successful implementation of UNCAC provisions, therefore we commit ourselves to follow the six Principles of Transparency during the second cycle of the UNCAC review process.

 Principles of Transparency